 By Sigurd Towrie

-However, 76 years later, Lt Thomas showed a sub-rectangular enclosure on Big Howe, but it only merited the short comment that introduced this article.
+However, 76 years later, Lieutenant Thomas showed a sub-rectangular enclosure on Big Howe, but it only merited the short comment that introduced this article.

 Thomas’ illustration is interesting however – it shows a gap to the north-west.

 For decades we had no idea what Big Howe represented, other than the assumption that Cursiter was correct and it was a broch.

 The results were remarkable, revealing a large “lightbulb-shaped” enclosure (c60m by 75m) surrounded by a five-metre-wide ditch and with an entrance to the north-west side.

 We don’t know how much, if any, of this was still visible to Lieutenant Thomas in 1848, but it is interesting that he clearly shows what appears to be an entrance feature in the same area as the geophysics.

 Big Howe appears to have had an elaborate entrance, with the boundaries projecting north-west before turning towards each other to leave a narrow opening.
 Inside the ditch was a large oval feature too big to represent a broch.

 Measuring 40m by 44m, it may be that this represents the outer edge of the settlement between the centrally placed broch and the outer enclosure – a pattern noted at broch sites across Orkney.
 Adding weight to this theory are the dense geophysical anomalies indicative of settlement activity.

 A circular anomaly, c25 metres in diameter, inside the enclosure could represent the broch itself.